AaronChen589/Airport-Simulation/README.md

 ## How to Start Simulation

 1) Open up FlightSimulation.java and run it

-2)You will be prompted to enter ...
+2) You will be prompted to enter ...

 -a seed for the simulation (optional if you want consistency) -the probability of passenger arrival time
 -the probability that a passenger is dequeued